Rate Limiter

 builder.WithMaxWaitTime(time.Second)

-Actual wait times for a rate limiter can vary depending on busy the rate limiter is.
+Actual wait times for a rate limiter can vary depending on how busy the rate limiter is.
 Wait times will grow if more executions are consistently attempted than the rate limiter permits.

 Event Listeners